Los Pinetos Peak

 Los Pinetos Peak is an unofficially named highpoint along the Santa Clara Divide Road in Newhall of the western San Gabriel Mountains.
 It’s also the name of the canyon that runs in the middle of Placerita Canyon State Park.
 Today, the summit contains radio and satellite towers.

-In the 1930s it was one of many fire lookouts in the Angeles.
-In 1934, the U.S. Forest Service and the Los Angeles County Forestry Department built the Los Pinetos fire lookout.
-The circular glass enclosed tower itself was twenty-square-feet.
-Some staff of the lookout included Lee Park in 1938 and Bill Nelson in 1958
+In the 1930s, Los Pinetos was one of many fire lookouts operating in the Angeles National Forest.
+Built in 1934 by the U.S. Forest Service and the Los Angeles County Forestry Department, the lookout featured a circular, glass-enclosed tower measuring just twenty square feet.
+Notable staff included Lee Park in 1938 and Bill Nelson in 1958.

 However, the lookout didn’t last very long as smog conditions became so acute it was no longer possible to spot fires.
 By the 1940s, firefighters abandoned the lookout and by 1964 only the concrete slab that held the lookout remained.